 Concurrent administration of penicillin and probenecid increases and prolongs serum penicillin levels by decreasing the apparent volume of distribution and slowing the rate of excretion by competitively inhibiting renal tubular secretion of penicillin.

 Pregnancy Reproduction studies performed in the mouse, rat, and rabbit have revealed no evidence of impaired fertility or harm to the fetus due to penicillin G. Human experience with the penicillins during pregnancy has not shown any positive evidence of adverse effects on the fetus.
 There are, however, no adequate and well-controlled studies in pregnant women showing conclusively that harmful effects of these drugs on the fetus can be excluded.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

-Soluble penicillin G is excreted in breast milk.
+Soluble penicillin G (the hydrolysate of penicillin G benzathine) is excreted in breast milk.
 Caution should be exercised when penicillin G benzathine is administered to a nursing woman.